luetkemj/jsrlt/tutorial/part2.md

 ---

-OK, that was a lot to get through for the same result I know, but it'll be worth in the end.
+OK, that was a lot to get through for the same result I know, but it'll be worth it in the end.
 We have one more thing to do before we're done with part 2.
 We need a map to walk on.
 This will be fun because we'll get to actually flex our systems a bit and use all that work we just did!

 To start let's create another file in `./src/lib` called `grid.js` at `./src/lib/grid.js`.
-It going to contain a bunch of utility functions for dealing with math on a square grid.
+It’s going to contain a bunch of utility functions for dealing with math on a square grid.
 Most of the functions here are javascript implementations based on the pseudocode from [redblobgames](https://www.redblobgames.com/).
 I'm not going to go over any of the logic in this file.
 If you're curious how these functions work I highly encourage you to read the articles on redblobgames.
 In fact, just bookmark it now. **It is an amazing resource**.

 OK, go ahead and just paste this into `./src/lib/grid.js`: